tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 But the car kept bouncing and he kept laughing as I kept repeating, "This isn't real.
 This can't be real!
 Dear Lord, please make it stop," I moaned.

 And then as if it were godsent.
 I felt something ram into us.
 The Driver yelped angrily as he spun the wheel.
 I looked up and saw us heading for a couple of empty parking spaces.
-The cement parking blocks tossed our heads in the car as we ran over them.
+The cement parking blocks jostled us like a half empty paint can as we ran over them.

-I looked back and saw a black pickup steaming from the hood as it gave chase.
+I looked back and saw the black pickup, steam spew out of its hood as it gave chase.

-The guy in the truck rammed us again from behind, sending the car into a parked handicap pole.
-Smoke was coming from our hood as the engine coughed.
+The black truck rammed us again from behind, sending the car into a parked handicap pole.
+Smoke began coming out the front as the engine coughed.
 The Driver tried to put us into reverse but by then several squad cars had caught up.
-Each one smashing us in, crushing the car's frame like a soda can, cracking all the windows until I could barely see out of them.
-Over and over again we were hit until their front bumpers pinched us from all sides, to a dead stop.
+Each one smashing into us, crushing the car's frame like a soda can, cracking all the windows until I could barely see out of them.
+Over and over again we were hit until their front bumpers crushing us from every direction until we came to a dead stop.

 "Put your hands up," I heard several angry voices shouting.
 Someone was attempting to kick the glass down.
 "Do not reach for your weapon!"